kris007iron/my-platform/README.md

 ```

 ## Additional Configurations

-- **MongoDB Connection String**: Open `main.rs` and replace the placeholder in the `db_connection` function with your MongoDB connection string or create `.env` file with it like I have done.

 - **CORS Configuration**: The CORS headers are configured in `cors.rs`.
 Update the "Access-Control-Allow-Origin" header with the origin of your frontend.